Memorial wall remembers CMC fallen staff

-While he was teaching a Suicide Prevention class at the California Men’s Colony (CMC), Correctional Counselor Corey Tomasini passed around some paper and asked everyone to write down the name of any CMC staff member who had died.
-As the paper was being passed, he repeatedly heard the phrase, “Oh yeah, I forgot about…”
+While teaching a class at CMC, Correctional Counselor Corey Tomasini asked everyone to write down the name of a staff member who died.
+While they wrote names, he repeatedly heard the phrase, “Oh yeah, I forgot about…”

-CMC did not have a memorial dedicated to the staff members who have passed away and decided that had to change.
+Since CMC did not have a memorial dedicated to the staff members who have passed away, they decided to change the situation.

 Counselor Tomasini brought this to the attention of Warden J. Gastelo, Chief Deputy Warden D. Samuel and retired CMC Correctional Officer Henry Andrews.
-The only questions asked by the Warden were, “When can we get started and how long will it take?”
+The only questions asked by the Warden were, “When can we get started?
+How long will it take?”

-Thanks to the generosity of organizations, private donors and countless volunteer hours of planning and construction, the CMC Memorial Wall became a reality.
+Thanks to the generosity of organizations, private donors, and volunteers devoting hours to planning and construction, the CMC Memorial Wall is now a reality.

-Counselor Tomasini hopes word of the memorial will spread, and every CDCR institution and agency will create their own memorials dedicated to the memory of others.
-The Memorial Wall ensures their names and lasting memories will never be forgotten.
+Tomasini hopes word of the memorial will spread, with every CDCR institution and agency creating their own.
+The CMC Memorial Wall ensures staff remembers those who have fallen.

 The wall is in CMC East Facility Administration next to the main staff entrance, reminding all passersby of those who have gone on before us.

-The wall contains the names of 152 former CMC staff members who will never be forgotten thanks to Counselor Tomasini, Officer Andrews, Maintenance Mechanic Michael Dawson, and Supervisor of Building Trades Ian Johnston.
+The wall contains 152 names of former CMC staff members.
+Thanks to the efforts of all involved, they will never be forgotten.
+Special thanks also goes to Tomasini, Andrews, Maintenance Mechanic Michael Dawson, and Supervisor of Building Trades Ian Johnston.